hashicorp/vault-csi-provider/README.md

   kubectl logs vault-csi-provider-7x44t
   ```

-Pass `--debug=true` to the provider to get more detailed logs.
+Pass `-debug=true` to the provider to get more detailed logs.
 When installing
-via helm, you can achieve this with `--set "csi.debug=true"`.
+via helm, you can use `--set "csi.debug=true"`.